Discs A Gogo (1961-5 and 1968)- details of TWW's pop show

 Presenting Maurice Woodruff began on Wednesday January 10th 1962.
 The famous clairvoyant talked to local people about "themselves and their personal problems."

 Soapbox (1958).
-This series ended on January 5th 1959, the final programme included John Baker, Joy Owen, Ronald Delderfield and Wally Reyburn.
+Host was Simon Kester, though Wally Rayburn took over from Oct 27th.
+Director up till this time was Jeff Inman.
+This series ended on January 5th 1959, the final programme included John Baker, Joy Owen, Ronald Delderfield as well as Wally Reyburn.

 Rex Garner was one of the panel of "hecklers" during the run.